 5.6.2 Collaboration Scenarios

 MNO and content provider enter an SLA that allows the content provider to distribute its content during off-peak hours to a set of receivers in a pre-determined geographic location.

+Collaboration scenarios 2,4,5,7, and 8 from [TS256.501] are potential collaboration scenarios for traffic offloading using Background Data Transfer.

 5.6.3 Deployment Architectures

-There is no anticipated change to the 5G media streaming architecture to enable the usage of BDT for media distribution.
+There is no anticipated change to the 5G media streaming architecture to enable the usage of Background Data Transfer (BDT) for media distribution.

 5.6.4 Mapping to 5G Media Streaming and High-Level Call Flows